 Parents are not only called to show their children the path they are to take in life (formative instruction), but also to discipline them when they veer off that path (corrective instruction).
 Because we see the parents’ role to instruct them as so very vital in their lives, our church leaders seek to partner with parents in the task of discipleship, not take it away from them.
 So we see our role as equipping the parents for the work of shepherding their children (cf. Ephesians 4:11).

-Meetings: On Sunday mornings from 9am-10am we gather to hear instruction from the Word of God.
-Our Sunday lessons are expositional; meaning, we walk verse-by-verse through a book of the Bible with a view to application.
-On Wednesday evenings from 6:30pm-8pm we come together in a more laid back environment to discuss and interact with a book of our youth pastor’s choice.
+On Wednesday evenings from 6:30pm-7:45pm we come together in a more laid back environment to discuss and interact with a book of our youth pastor’s choice.

 Contact info: Phone: 918-459-0123 Contact us